Close

 The story caused something of a stir and the American magazine High Times contacted me with a view to publishing it.
 They assumed I was in possession of the secret diaries of Victor Neuburg.
 Sadly, I had to disabuse them of this notion.
 Fourteen years later, I found an anthology called Rapid Eye at the big Virgin store on New Oxford Street.
 The famous photo of Aldous Huxley parting a torn hanging, symbolising the the doors of perception, was on the cover.
 The blurb promised transgressive writing.
 Wondering why I never featured in such anthologies, I leafed through pieces by Derek Jarman and William Burroughs until I came across my name misspelled at the top of a page and the Crowley/Huxley story beneath it.
 In fairness to the editor, the late Simon Dwyer, I was then living abroad and he had tried to contact me.

-No such attempts were made by the Russians who translated it and posted it online another decade on [1].
+No such attempt was made in Russia where it was translated and posted online a further decade on.
 Pan’s Asylum Camp, a website that describes the development of Thelema in Russia, lists the story as part of the collected works of Crowley, published in 1997.
-According to the website, many Russian readers took the story to be true.
-So did Micheal Howard – no relation I am assuming to the former leader of the Conservative party’s, though the politician’s Transylvanian ancestry might suggest otherwise.
+According to the website, many Russian readers took the story to be true as did Micheal Howard — no relation I am assuming to the former leader of the Conservative Party, though the politician’s Transylvanian ancestry might suggest otherwise.
 In The Occult Conspiracy Howard relates how “Crowley had confided to the writer Aldous Huxley in 1938 when they met in Berlin that Hitler was a practising occultist.
 He also claimed that the OTO had helped the Nazis to gain power”.
 Such a notion persists.
 A recent coffee-table book, The Nazis and the Occult by Paul Roland, assumes the story to be a factual account written by Neuburg, quotes extensively from it, and uses one throwaway line attributed to Crowley to justify the claim that Hitler also used mescaline.

-Crowley and Huxley did indeed spend time together in Berlin; the Beast painted the writer’s portrait.
-Crowley used mescaline liberally for many years, famously spiking the audience during the Rites of Eleusis in 1910.
-Apart from King’s anecdote, however, as far as I am aware, evidence that he introduced Huxley to what was then called Anhalonium Lewinii is sketchy.[2]
+Crowley and Huxley did indeed spend time together in Berlin and Crowley used mescaline liberally for many years, famously spiking the audience during the Rites of Eleusis in 1910.
+Apart from King’s aside, however, evidence that he introduced Huxley to what was then called Anhalonium Lewinii is sketchy.
 Nevertheless, through the alchemy of other writers, it seems my faction has transmuted into fact.

 In his limericks, letters and The Confessions, Crowley is predictably scathing about Neuburg, the disciple who reneged.
 More surprising is Dylan’s attitude.
 In Fuller’s book, uncharacteristically meek and sober, he gratefully laps up his mentor’s wisdom.
 In The Collected Letters, by contrast, he is full of scorn for “the Creative Lifers” as he dubs Vicky and his circle.
 “The creature himself – I must tell you one day if I haven’t told you before how Aleister Crowley turned Vicky into a camel – is a nineteenth-century crank with mental gangrene, lousier than ever before, a product of a Jewish nuts-factory, an Oscar tamed.”
 (To A.E.
 Trick – December 1934).